adscorp100/mdhomecarebuild/src/content/blog/is-being-a-support-worker-worth-it-in-2025-pay-lifestyle-and-challenges.md

 **Flexibility Trade-offs**
 The flexible scheduling sometimes comes with unpredictability, last-minute changes, or on-call expectations, which can impact personal planning.

 Workers who thrive in support roles typically develop strong boundaries while maintaining genuine connections, and create personalized strategies for managing the unique work-life integration challenges.
+If you've decided this career is for you, the next step is to learn [how to find and get NDIS clients](/blog/how-to-find-get-ndis-clients-support-worker).

 ### Emotional and Social Dimensions of Support Work
 The intrinsic rewards and emotional aspects of support work significantly influence job satisfaction: